mobina04/movie_ticket_booking/README.md

 ## Overview

 This project is a movie ticket booking application that allows users to sign up, log in, book tickets, and view their bookings.
-Admins can also log in to add and manage movies.
+Admins can also log in to add movies.

 ## Features